Dual Diagnosis Treatment Goldsboro, NC

 Caring Hearts Professional Counseling - 28.6 miles from Goldsboro, NC

-Caring Hearts Professional Counseling is a dual-diagnosis treatment center in Clinton, NC that offers treatment for mental health and substance abuse disorders that include bipolar disorder as well as post-partum depression.
+Caring Hearts Professional Counseling is a dual diagnosis treatment center in Clinton, North Carolina that offers treatment for substance abuse and mental health disorders that include phobias as well as paranoid personality disorder.

 Address: 312 College Street, Suite C, Clinton, NC 28328 in Sampson County